بِسْمِ ٱللَّٰهِ ٱلرَّحْمَٰنِ ٱلرَّحِيمِ

 There are Muslim jinn and jinn of other religions.
 Jinn have received messengers and Prophets to worship Allah and keep away from evil.
 Those who follow the sacred scriptures and live the way their Creator commands them to (the things that are forbidden for them differ from what’s forbidden for humans due to their nature) are the “believing” jinn, who, like believing humans, will be granted Paradise after their deaths.

-And just like humans, who have the capacity to change their ways, jinn have that ability as well.
-The evil jinn can become good; however, the only jinn who refuses to obey his Creator and do any amount of good is Iblis (Satan) himself.
+And like humans, who have the capacity to change their ways, jinn have this ability as well.
+Evil jinn can become good; however, the only jinn who refuses to obey his Creator and do any amount of good is Iblis (Satan) himself.

 What are the Jinn's abilities?